Cotoletta alla milanese (Milanese Veal Chops)

 The breadcrumbs are also important.
 The main thing to avoid is using so-called ‘Italian’ breadcrumbs sold with various ‘seasonings’ in them.
 Use plain breadcrumbs or ‘Panko’ if you like.
 Even better, make your own fresh breadcrumbs from some day-old bread in the food processor.
 It’s a great way not to waste good leftover bread that’s too hard to eat.

-The milanese is often served with fried potatoes as a contorno, but personally I prefer a simple green salad, some peas stewed in butter or some greens in padella.
+The milanese is often served with fried potatoes.
+Personally I prefer a simple green salad, some peas stewed in butter or some greens in padella.

 Cotolette alla milanese (Milanese Veal Chops)